• Skip to primary navigation

 Here,

-• df is the input dataframe.
+is the input dataframe.- The

-• The list_of_column_positions variable contains the position of specific columns that we want to select from the dataframe.
+variable contains the position of specific columns that we want to select from the dataframe.

-As we want to select all the rows and specified columns, we will keep start_row and end_row empty.
-We will just pass the list containing the position of specific columns to the list_of_column_positions variable for selecting the columns from the dataframe as shown in the following example.
+empty.
+We will just pass the list containing the position of specific columns to the list_of_column_positions

 import pandas as pd